Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

 a whole other war going on in the Pacific, with its own gigantic historical and ethical complexities.
-If you like physics, 20th century history, warfare, long strings of adjectives, or sparkling and cinematic narrative prose, then this hugely concequential tome is unmissable.
+If you like physics, 20th century history, warfare, long strings of adjectives, or sparkling and cinematic narrative prose, then this hugely consequential tome is unmissable.

 #### **2\.
 David Deutsch -- The Beginning of Infinity (2011)**